JoshuaGottlieb/Rest-of-the-Owl/README.md

   <li>Curate the Google Drive to contain only essential information and move data out of personal Google Drive.</li>
 </ul>

+If any of the images in this README fail to load or are not legible due to Github dark mode, all of the visuals contained exist in the [visualizations](./visualizations) directory of this repository or in the [presentation](./presentation/Rest-of-the-Owl-Presentation.pdf).

 ## Overview and Research